ha5dzs/volciclab-utilities/server_setup.md

   * `f3write ~/ssdtest && f3read ~/ssdtest`
   * (this can take hours, so periodically check the terminal, look for errors that may indicate that the drive is fake/faulty)

-## Setting up the zfs pool and volume and the shares
+## Setting up the zfs pool and the shares

 Anything storage-related is in `/mnt`.
 Such as: